fr33r/memory.dump/http/cors/cors.markdown

 Date: Thu, 16 Feb 2017 04:14:32 GMT
 ```

-As you can see in the preflight request, there are three CORS-related HTTP headers: `Origin`, `Access-Control-Request-Method`, `Access-Control-Request-Headers`.
+As you can see in the preflight request, there are three CORS-related HTTP headers: `Origin`, `Access-Control-Request-Method`, and `Access-Control-Request-Headers`.
 As discussed earlier for "simple" requests, the `Origin` HTTP header simply specifies the origin that the CORS request is originating from.

 ##### Access-Control-Request-Method